 Take the main story, consider changing its characters, change the course (storyline), and your unique elements, which you may have thought.

-This happens to many of us, and we think that the novel or the story should be ended something differently, or there should be the next part where the story will follow and something like that.
+This happens to many of us, and we think that the novel or the story should have ended differently, or there should be another part to the story or something like that.

 You can use these types of ideas to create your own story the way you always wanted.
 This step works both for fiction and nonfiction book ideas.